History · The 20th Century · Lesson 01

 07 Logistics

-The further the army went,
+The further they went,

-the weaker it became.
+the weaker they got.

 Combat strength vs. supply length, 1941 advance